extraordy/rh-sso-docs/InstallConfig.md

 - **Standalone** mode, for single PoC installations and scenarios where no clustering is needed.
 Not recommended for production scenarios.
 - **Standalone clustered** mode.
 In this scenario different standalone instances are clustered together.
-A share database is mandatory.
+A shared database is mandatory.
 - **Domain clustered** mode.
 This approach simplifies the management of many instances using the JBoss EAP managed domain approach.